sree-ishaa/PKI-Public-Key-Infrastructure/README.md

 Public Key Infrastructure, as its name indicates, is more like a framework rather than a protocol.

+PKI or public key infrastructure is about how two entities learn to trust each other in order to exchange messages securely.
+You may already know that Kerberos and the KDC (Key Distribution Center) work on a shared-secrets principle, where users can go to a central authority and get authorization to communicate and act in a given network.
+PKI is a more complex system that understands lots of different networks which may or may not share a common trust authority.
+In PKI, you’re negotiating trust with a root which then tells you all the other entities that you can trust by default.
+The central idea of public key infrastructure is that some keys you already trust can delegate their trust (and hence yours) to other keys you don’t yet know.
+Think of it as a very warm introduction by a friend to someone you don’t yet know!

 - the primary components and procedures in the PKI.

    - Asymmetric encryption